2023 Camping ~ Opens Friday, July 28th – Closes Monday, July 31st

 Minors (17 years and younger) must be accompanied by an adult, to a limit

 of four minors per adult.
 If you are a guardian of an underage camper, you

 need to be with them in order for them to receive their campground

 wristband.
 And remember: You’re responsible for them for the duration of

 The Family Zone and General Festival Area have porta-potties, recycling &

 waste centers.
 There is no potable water in the campground.
 Potable water

-is available at the festival site but consider bringing extra.
+is available at the festival site but you may want to consider bringing extra.
 No fires are

 permitted anywhere in the campground.

-RVs are only permitted in the General Festival Campground, however all
+RVs are only permitted in the General Festival Campground.

 Campsites cannot be reserved.
 If you want to camp with a group of friends,